 Video on Facebook.
 It’s Not Good.
 It’s Great.

 Facebook video has become the best way to reach your fans.
-Last year Facebook launched their new video ad products for sales and direct response.
-Couple that with the platforms data which could be the best data any platform could offer, and you have more than enough reasons to spend money on Facebook video ads and video content.
+Last year Facebook launched its new video ad products for sales and direct response.
+Couple that with the platform data which could be the best data any platform could offer, and you have more than enough reasons to spend money on Facebook video ads and video content.